 - Separated in good standing, and who

-- Returns to University employment to a position other than the position from which the employee was laid off and returns to University employment within one year (365 days) from the date of separation.
+Returned to University employment to a position other than the position from which the employee was laid off.

-- A rehired employee is an employee who was:
+A reemployed employee is an employee who upon leaving the University:

 - The balance of unused temporary disability leave at the date of separation from employment shall be restored, with no accrual added for the period of separation;